Yahyakiani/Css_Notes/Psychology/Theories.md

 the basilar membrane respond to different frequencies
     - **Criticism**  place theory does not tell the full story of hearing, because very low frequency sounds trigger neurons across such a wide area of the basilar membrane that no single site is involved.
-Consequently, an additional explanation for hearing has been proposed: frequency theory
+Consequently, an additionalexplanation for hearing has been proposed: frequency theory
   - **frequency theory of hearing** suggests that the entire basilar membrane acts as a microphone, vibrating as a whole in response